-I implore you to make this soup, don't disappoint me.
+I implore you to make this Sausage Tortellini Soup, don't disappoint me.
 It's not asking for much.
 It's likely you have at least half of the ingredients in your home already.
 You will thank me after one bite, however you won't be able to stop eating this.
 Sorry about that.
 It's addictive.

-I know I tell you all to make things all the time, but this...really, you must.
-If not just for the fact it's so easy to put together.
-It's just ridiculously tasty.
+I know I tell you all to make things all the time, like my Dill Pickle Soup or my Upside Down Apple Pie, but this soup...really, you must.
+If not just for the fact it's so easy to put together and it's just ridiculously tasty.

 And by the way, does anyone remember when the refrigerated tortellini's came on the scene?
 I feel like one day they just appeared in grocery stores and have lived on ever since.
 They certainly weren't around when I was a kid, or at least we never bought them.